-a.
-Residential -

-b.
-Commercial Real Estate - -

-Total Exposure to Real Estate Sector 106.84 537.45

-ii) Exposure to Capital Market

-Particulars As at M arch 31, 2024 2023 i) Direct investment in equity shares, convertible bonds, convertible debentures, and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt - - ii) Advances against shares/bonds/debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds - - iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds are taken as a primary security - - i∨) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds i.e. where the primary security other than shares / convertible bonds /convertible debentures/units of equity-oriented mutual funds does not fully cover the advances - - v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers - - vi) Loans sanctioned to corporates against the security of shares / bonds/debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources - - vii) Bridge loans to companies against expected equity flows /issues
+Exposure to Real Estate Sector Currency: ₹ in Lakhs As at March 31, Category 2024 2023 a) Direct exposure (Net of Advances from Customers) (i) Residential Mortgages -Lending fully secured by mortgages on residential property that is or will be occupied by the borrower or that is rented: (ii) Commercial Real Estate -Lending secured by mortgages on commercial real estates (office buildings, retail space, multipurpose commercial premises, multi-family residential buildings, multi-tenanted 106.84 537.45 commercial premises, industrial or warehouse space, hotels, land acquisition, development, and construction, etc.).
+Exposure would also include non-fund based (NFB) limits; (iii) Investments in Mortgage-Backed Securities (MBS) and other securitized exposures a.
+Residential Commercial Real Estate ii) Exposure to Capital Market Currency: ₹ in Lakhs Particulars As at Ma rch 31, 1 atticulais 2024 2023 i) Direct investment in equity shares, convertible bonds, convertible debentures, and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt - - ii) Advances against shares/bonds/debentures or other securities or on clean basis to , individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual funds iii) Advances for any other purposes where shares or convertible bonds or convertible , debentures or units of equity-oriented mutual funds are taken as a primary security - - iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity-oriented mutual funds i.e. where the primary security other than shares / convertible bonds /convertible - - debentures/units of equity-oriented mutual funds does not fully cover the advances v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers - - vi) Loans sanctioned to corporates against the security of shares /bonds/debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new - - companies in anticipation of raising resources vii) Bridge loans to companies against expected equity flows /issues - - viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds ix) Financing to stockbrokers for margin trading - - x) All exposures to Alternative Investment Funds: - (i) Category I - - (ii) Category II - - (iii) Category III - - Total Exposure to Capital Markets 0.00 0.00

-Particulars As at March 3 1,

-2024 2023

-viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds - -

-ix) Financing to stockbrokers for margin trading - -

-x) All exposures to Alternative Investment Funds: -

-(i) Category I - -

-(ii) Category II - -

-(iii) Category III - -

-Total Exposure to Capital Markets 0.00 0.00

 iii) Sectoral exposure

+Current Year Previous Year

-Sectors Cur rent Year Pre evious Year Total Exposure (includes on balance sheet and off-balance sheet exposure) Gross NPAs Percentage of Gross NPAs to total exposure in that sector Total Exposure (includes on balance sheet and off-balance sheet exposure) Gross NPAs Percentage of Gross NPAs to total exposure in that sector 1.
-Agriculture and Allied Activities - - - - - 2.
-Industry - - - - - 3.
-Corporate 2,208.29 2,208.29 100.00% 2,474.71 2,474.36 99.99% 4.
-Services - - - - - 5.
-Personal Loans - - - - - 6.
-Others, if any (Gold Loan, Micro Finance, Rental Loan, Business Loan & Others) 5,36,051.81 5,552.74 1.04% 4,88,491.86 5,280.49 1.08% iv) Details of financing of parent company products: Nil v) Details of Single Borrower Limit (SGL)/ Group Borrower Limit (GBL) exceeded by the Company: Nil vi) Total amount of advances for which intangible securities such as charge over the rights, licenses, authority etc has been taken and which is to be classified as Unsecured Advances: Nil vii) Intra-group exposures viii) Unhedged foreign currency exposure: Nil (March 31, 2023: Nil)
+Sectors Total Exposure (includes on balance sheet and off-balance sheet exposure) Gross NPAs Percentage of Gross NPAs to total exposure in that sector Total Exposure (includes on balance sheet and off-balance sheet exposure) Gross NPAs Percentage of Gross NPAs to total exposure in that sector

+1. Agriculture and Allied Activities - - - - -

+2. Industry - - - - -

+3. Corporate 2,208.29 2,208.29 100.00% 2,474.71 2,474.36 99.99%

+4. Services - - - - -

+5. Personal Loans - - - - -

+6. Others, if any (Gold Loan, Micro Finance, Rental Loan, Business Loan & Others) 5,36,051.81 5,552.74 1.04% 4,88,491.86 5,280.49 1.08%

+- iv) Details of financing of parent company products: Nil - v) Details of Single Borrower Limit (SGL)/ Group Borrower Limit (GBL) exceeded by the Company: Nil - vi) Total amount of advances for which intangible securities such as charge over the rights, licenses, authority etc has been taken and which is to be classified as Unsecured Advances: Nil vii) Intra-group exposures